MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 ### Piecing it together

 Now we know how to order keys following a keypress.
-We also have a baisc model to determine what keys are likely to be pressed next.
+We also have a basic model to determine what keys are likely to be pressed next.
 We can implement a dynamic keyboard by putting these two building blocks together.

 </br>
 {{< rawhtml >}}